Problem

 For each element, we need to determine whether to discard current sum and restart a new sum from the current element, or to continue with the current sum and add the current element to it.

-• Restart or not, we compare the current sum with a stored maximum value to determine the optimal solution.
+, adding the current element will make current element bigger. - Restart or not, we compare the current sum with a stored maximum value to determine the optimal solution.

 Pseudo Code